Jabber/udacity-ds/Capstone Project/README.md

 - if a human is detected in the image, return the resembling dog breed.
 - if neither is detected in the image, provide output that indicates an error."

+### Strategy
 To solve this problem a series of steps were taken:

 - create a face detection algorithm
 - create a dog detection algorithm
 - build a CNN that predicts the dog breed upon request
 - build web app for user access

+### Expected solution
+A unified algorithm that checks the main subject based on a provided url of an image, and responds with a resembling dog breed or an error message

 ### Metrics